Skip to content

 Note: Data for Caribou Memorial Living Center has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

 Caribou Memorial Living Center is located in Soda Springs, Idaho.
 It looks like this nursing home is among the most elite nursing homes we found.
-In fact, it received the most impressive grade.
-We really can not say enough favorable things about this nursing home.
-As you will find below, this nursing home performed just as well in our category ratings.
-We give this place two thumbs up!
+This nursing home was given one of the most impressive grades that we offer.
+We simply can not say enough great things about this facility.
+As you will find below, this facility performed just as well in our category ratings.
+In fact, we gave it straight A's!

 Get pricing and details on Soda Springs senior living options.